stu-bell/powershell-snippets/run-from-shortcut.md

 These instructions detail how to create a Windows Explorer shortcut to launch Powershell scripts.

-> ALWAYS REVIEW SCRIPTS WRITTEN BY OTHERS BEFORE RUNNING THEM ON YOUR SYSTEM.
+> RUNNING SCRIPTS CARRIES RISK.
+ALWAYS REVIEW SCRIPTS BEFORE RUNNING THEM ON YOUR SYSTEM.
+> IF IN DOUBT, COPY AND PASTE THE SCRIPT INTO A SERVICE LIKE CHATGPT AND ASK IF IT COULD BE HARMFUL.

 1. Save your script as a file and ensure the file name ends with file extension .ps1